1. Using Appulate

 Marking an indication as bound

-• you will be redirected to the Policy interface.
+• you will be redirected to the Policy page.

 • the indication's premium will be displayed as the policy's premium.